hashicorp/terraform-provider-tfe/website/docs/d/outputs.html.markdown

 This data source is used to retrieve the state outputs for a given workspace.
 It enables output values in one Terraform configuration to be used in another.

-Any output value that is marked as sensitive is not hidden.
+Note that any output value marked as sensitive from the remote workspace configuration is not redacted in the _current_ configuration when using this datasource.
+It is the responsibility of the configuration using this datasource to redetermine sensitive values (e.g. using [sensitive()](https://www.terraform.io/docs/language/functions/sensitive.html) or redeclaring a sensitive output value).

 ## Example Usage